 - ENVIRONMENT FRIENDLY.
 Prevent weeds without the chemicals.
 This keeps your lawn, yard, or garden safe for pets and kids....

 This product has three-layer technology that optimizes air and water flow while blocking weeds.
 The layers consist of a non-woven layer, a matrix grid core, and another non-woven layer.
 The matrix core center improves cutting, measuring and stapling to the ground.
 This garden mat has UV-resistant properties and a lifetime warranty.
 Reviewers note that it doesn’t curl and is easy to install.
 It's best for rocky, hard soil.
-You can find this product at Home Depot and on Amazon for between $20 and $45.

 - Meet your reliable partner in Do-It-Yourself projects: Terrahome Heavy Duty Anti-Weed Landscape products guarantee...